Sid00867/Dreamer-World-Model/README.md

 The implementation was built to better understand how latent imagination works in practice and to experimentally evaluate its behavior in environments outside the original DeepMind Control Suite, particularly **Gridworld-style tasks**.

-A detailed write-up of the motivation, architecture, experiments, and failure analysis can be found here:
+I personally wrote a detailed breakdown of the implementation, experiments, and insights here:

 👉 **Medium article:**
 [Planning by Dreaming: Why DreamerV1 Breaks in Simple Worlds](https://medium.com/@siddhartharduino/planning-by-dreaming-why-dreamerv1-breaks-in-simple-worlds-64ef14acd82a)